Montgomery51/Final-Project-/README.md

 Improvements
 =============
 * I would have liked to increase the size of this unit but i did not order the larger servos in time
-* I Would have liekd to add a charging station and more solar panels
+* I Would have liked to add a charging station and more solar panels
 * This system was limited because I only had small servos so i had to shrink the unit down
 * So, for further improvements I would say increase servo size
 * Use a "reliable" 3D printer to build a better custom base
 * More Solar panels
-* Wire loom and or conduit wopuld have made the project look more pleasant
+* Wire loom and or conduit would have made the project look more pleasant
-* Addidng an anemometer
+* Adding an anemometer
 * IF anemometer was added a DMT11 moisture sensor could be added as well to create a fully functional weather station
 * Add WIFI to stream weather data to the computer or smart phone
 * creating some sort of water proof case for the electronics would be essential for a stand alone unit